crisbee/IntroToDataPowerOnDockerLab/README.md

 docker login
 ````

 You will be prompted to enter your user name and password.
 Do it.
-Your output will look similar to mine shown below:
+Your output will look similar to what is shown below:

 ````console
 [ibmuser@localhost ~]$ docker login